Day trip ideas outside of Winston-Salem

 North Carolina Zoo (~50 minutes from Winston-Salem)

 Embark on an adventure to the world’s largest natural habitat zoo.
 Choose from various experiences perfect for the entire family.
-Check out the seasonal Kaleidoscope Butterfly Garden exhibit to see native US and exotic species of butterflies.
-Day pass tickets cost $15.
+Stop by to explore the gardens while you’re there.
+Day pass tickets cost $19.
 Pro tip: Save this map to orient yourself around the grounds.

 Lake Norman (~60 minutes from Winston-Salem)